ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Optional parameters: N/A

-Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in {{&SELF}}.
+Encoding considerations: Must be encoded as a CBOR map containing the protocol parameters defined in {{&SELF}}.

 Security considerations: See {{sec-security-considerations}} of this document.